 Even if cycling without a helmet is legal in your city, it is your responsibility to protect your noggin.
 The most experienced riders do wipe out from time to time.
 Not to mention, you can’t control the choices made by motorists, pedestrians, and animals you encounter on your ride.

 When selecting a bike helmet, be sure to match the helmet to your head size and your style of riding.
 Recreational bike helmets can be an affordable option for casual cyclists.
-Mountain bike helmets offer great ventilation and rear head coverage to keep you safe in a backwards fall.
+Mountain bike helmets offer great ventilation and rear head coverage to keep you safe in a backward fall.
 And road bike helmets are lightweight, aerodynamic, and well ventilated for swift travel.

 2) Cycling Gloves